Eritrea travel guide

 All electronic items (laptops, mobile phones, cameras etc) should be declared upon arrival.
 Failure to do so may result in their confiscation by Eritrean customs officials when you depart.

 Dress modestly, especially in lowland and predominantly Muslim areas.
 Shorts and T-shirts are likely to draw attention.

-Your passport should be valid for a minimum period of six months from the date of entry to Eritrea and have at least two clear pages adjoining one another in your passport.
+If you are visiting Eritrea your passport should be valid for a minimum of six months from the date you arrive, and have at least two clear pages adjoining one another in your passport.

-Dual British/Eritrean nationals entering Eritrea will be classed as Eritrean nationals by the Eritrean authorities.
+The Eritrean authorities class dual British/Eritrean nationals entering Eritrea as Eritrean nationals.
+The Eritrean authorities consider all British nationals holding either Eritrean or PFDJ identity documents (including out of date documents) as Eritrean nationals.
 The British Embassy is unable to gain consular access to, or obtain information on dual nationals if detained by the authorities or otherwise in need of assistance.
-Dual nationals entering Eritrea on an Eritrean identity card rather than an Eritrean passport will need an exit visa from the Immigration Office in Asmara to leave the country.
+Dual nationals entering Eritrea on an Eritrean identity card rather than an Eritrean passport will need an exit permit from the Immigration Office in Asmara to leave the country.

 Foreign visitors must declare all foreign currency over 10,000 US dollars or equivalent on entering the country.
 There is no limit on the amount that can be brought in.
 Make sure you have had your completed foreign currency declaration form approved and stamped before you leave the airport.